Vimux/Binario/README.md

 site info like name, description, icons, etc. This file tells the browser about your web application and how it should behave when "installed" (as PWA) on the users mobile device or desktop.

-To activate Web App Manifest you need to define `MANIFEST` custom output format & specify `[Params.Manifest]` parameters in your site config file.
+To activate Web App Manifest, define `MANIFEST` as custom output format and include this for `home` Kind attribute in your site config file.
+Here's how to make it.

 First of all, you should define `MANIFEST` custom output format [`config.toml`]: